Hazelden Betty Ford Foundation Philosophy

 Upon admission to Hazelden, all clients undergo a comprehensive assessment to determine an appropriate individualized program for their needs.
 According to the facility’s website, the “length and pace of treatment will be based on [a client’s] specific situation and clinical milestones.”

-Outpatient treatment incorporates the same principles as the residential program, but allows clients to participate with fewer disruptions to their everyday lives.
+Outpatient treatment incorporates the same principles as the residential program but allows clients to participate with fewer disruptions to their everyday lives.
 Depending on the needs of the client, outpatient groups may meet as many as four times per week for six hours per day.
+Treatment will include evidence-based therapies, separate programs for teens and young adults, and continuing care recommendations, among other offerings.

 The treatment team includes a medical director, licensed alcohol and drug counselors, and licensed marriage and family therapists.
-Among the 16 surveys received by Rehabs.com addressing the staff’s level of training and experience, staff was rated an average score of 4.3 out of five.
+Among the 17 surveys received by Rehabs.com addressing the staff’s level of training and experience, staff was rated an average score of 4.1 stars out of five.

 ACCOMMODATIONS & AMENITIES

 Male and female clients sleep four to a room in gender-specific units.
 The sleeping quarters are spacious, fully furnished, and equipped with privacy walls for each client.
-Residents eat their meals in a cafeteria-style dining hall.
+Clients in the residential program eat their meals in a cafeteria-style dining hall.
+Clients also have free time to take advantage of the rehab’s many fitness facilities.

 WHAT ALUMNI SAY

-Alumni reviews received by Rehabs.com are largely positive.
-When four alumni were asked whether they would recommend Hazelden Plymouth to others, the center averaged an overall rating of four out of five.
+Alumni reviews received by Rehabs.com to date are largely positive.
+When four alumni were asked whether they would recommend Hazelden Plymouth to others, the center averaged an overall rating of four out of five stars.
+The facility received its highest rating in family participation at 4.75 stars, followed by cleanliness at 4.25 stars, and the staff's level of experience and training at four out of five stars.

-As far as weaknesses, a few Rehabs.com reviewers criticized the facility for subpar dual diagnosis treatment.
+As far as weaknesses, two Rehabs.com reviewers criticized the facility for subpar dual diagnosis treatment.
 One alum, J.P., wrote that there was “poor treatment for those with co-occurring disorders,” and found the program challenging as someone older than 19.
 “I found it extremely hard and nearly impossible to relate or connect with anyone there,” they said.
-Alum K.P.M., who overall rated the facility highly, noted a similar grievance.
+Alum K.P.M., despite rating the facility highly, noted a similar grievance.
 “Not equipped to treat co-occurring disorders such as eating disorders.”

 “I’ve been to better facilities,” wrote J.R.L., another alum.
 In their Rehabs.com survey, they rated the extracurricular and leisure options the highest, and gave below average scores to individual counseling services.